Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/linkedin.md

 This filter can’t be removed, but you can change the date range.
 The date filter is set to *Last 30 days* by default.

-If you want to change it, you can click on the arrow in the upper right corner (see the screenshot below) and pick a date range from the dropdown menu.
+If you want to change it, you can click on the arrow in the upper right corner (see the screenshot below) and pick a date range from the drop-down menu.
 You can also create a custom one when you click on the first option.

 <img src="./images/linkedin-date-range.png" alt="date range in the visualization editor for LinkedIn" class="responsive-img" width="90%"/>